yz2812/Assignments/Documentation-Guidelines.md

 Post links to your documentation for the exercises each week, with your name, on the [Exercise-Documentation](https://github.com/artintelclass/Assignments/blob/master/Exercise-Documentation.md) page.
 The minimum required documentation is *clear* video of the assignment working.
 This video is required to be uploaded to some external video serving service, like Youtube or Vimeo. ***Do not upload the video to github.***

 ### Reading and Other Written Responses
 Create a new markdown file in this (Assignments) repo.
-Name the file with your name, and the name of the reading/response.
+Name the file with your name, the week, and the name of the reading/response.
 Write your response in that file.

 ### Projects
 You will receive an invitation link for each assignment.
 After having accepted that invitation, a repo for that assignment will be automatically created for you.
 To use: